 Benefits of City Index and Phoenix Markets Compared

-Below we will give you a brief summary of the benefits City Index and Phoenix Markets offer side by side.
+Below, we will give you a summary of the benefits City Index and Phoenix Markets offer side by side.

 City Index offers a minimum deposit of 25 while Phoenix Markets have a 500 minimum deposit.

-Why small deposits before trading are good and how City Index and Phoenix Markets compare
+Why smaller trading deposits are good and how City Index and Phoenix Markets compare